 Changes to this Privacy Policy

-If you require any further information about the Privacy Act and the Australian Privacy Principles, you can visit the Australian Information Commissioner’s website (see www.oaic.gov.au).
+If you require any further information about the Privacy Act and the Australian Privacy Principles, you can visit the Office of the Australian Information Commissioner’s website (see https://www.oaic.gov.au/).